Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/README.md

 ### 'src' folder

-Contains three reference scripts `directories.R`, `functions.R`, and `spatial.R`, which hold regularly used directory file paths and functions respectively.
-These are sourced within individual markdown scripts when needed.
+Contains three reference scripts `directories.R`, `fxns.R`, and `spatial.R`, which hold regularly used directory file paths and functions respectively.
+These are sourced within individual markdown scripts when needed. `fxns.R` is the most complicated one, and contains helper functions for the calculation of exposure and impact for AOH maps and the disturbance pressures.

 ### 'data' folder